MohanVamsi183/StrikeEM/README.md

 # StrikeEM
-Just  a simple yet fun game where you can destroy crystals as much you want to flex your aim :)
+Just  a simple yet fun game where you can destroy crystals as much you want,maybe to flex your aim :)